datahappy1/go_fuzzymatch/README.md

 |aplle Inc.|GMBH Apple Corp.|0.5|

-### DeepDive mode:
+### deepDive mode:
-> DeepDive mode is slower but goes more in depth when comparing multi-word strings using permutations.
-If DeepDive mode
+> deepDive mode is slower but goes more in depth when comparing multi-word strings using permutations.
+If deepDive mode
 >is provided with two single word strings for comparison, it behaves exactly like the simple mode.

 Example results in `deepDive` mode: